-Category Definition Included assets Exclusions Exposure type Renewable energy Lending to domestic and offshore entities involved in providing and manufacturing equipment, the development, construction, operation, distribution and maintenance of large scale renewable energy projects, and assets that improve energy efficiency.
-Entity's main business is renewable energy generation (at least 90% of revenue, or where unavailable, an alternative measure such as energy generation from the energy mix, is from eligible renewable sources, from renewable generation), or proceeds of financing restricted to renewable energy generation is sourced from the following: Wind, solar (photovoltaics, concentrated solar power/solar thermal), hydro, geothermal, wave, tidal, landfill gas (if asset is classified as an eligible generator under the Australian Renewable Energy Target (RET)).
-Entities whose operations involve transmitting and distributing renewable electricity, entities whose operations involve storage facilities including large scale energy storage facilities and batteries, as well as, manufacturing facilities dedicated wholly to onshore and offshore development of renewable technology.
-Solar, wind, hydro powered equipment including panel installations.
-Batteries used to store energy for commercial use and charging equipment.
-An exposure that is at the head company level can still be included if the purpose of the CBA product is to be used for the needs of certain assets/projects/subsidiaries of the counterparty that fit the above criteria.
-Exposures <\$1 million except for those assets eligible under included assets 3 and 4. exposure.
-Low carbon transport Lending related to low carbon transport and supporting infrastructure.
-Low carbon/clean transport defined as the following public/private vehicles: Electric and hydrogen passenger and freight vehicles.
-Electric off-road machinery and engines.
-Trains: non-diesel rolling stock and vehicles for electrified trams, trolley buses and cable cars.
-Buses: electric or hydrogen buses.
-Supporting infrastructure, such as: Large scale supporting infrastructure including charging and alternative fuel infrastructure and batteries.
-Dedicated infrastructure for electrified transport Public walking and cycling infrastructure.
+Category Definition Included assets Exclusions Exposure type Category Definition Included assets Renewable energy Lending to domestic and offshore entities involved in providing Entity's main business is renewable energy generation (at least 90% of revenue, or where unavailable, an alternative measure such as energy generation from the energy mix, is from eligible Exposures <\$1 million except for those assets eligible - Low carbon commercial buildings Lending secured by ≥5 Star NABER S Energy or Green Star 1.
+Commercial buildings that Energy or Green Star rate Where origination date is assessment is undertaken and manufacturing equipment, the development, construction, renewable sources, from renewable generation), or proceeds of financing restricted to renewable energy generation is sourced from the following: - Wind, solar (photovoltaics, concentrated solar under included assets 3 and 4. rated commercial buildings.
+Commercial buildings that a ≥5 NABERS Energy or G after origination, if at orig demonstrated intention to operation, distribution and maintenance power/solar thermal), hydro, geothermal, wave, tidal, landfill gas (if asset is classified as an eligible generator under the Australian Includes projects under co upgrade, based on expect of large scale renewable energy Renewable Energy Target (RET)).
+2. Entities whose operations involve transmitting and Apportionment undertaken of underlying securities so that of to securities that satisfy the d projects, and assets that improve energy efficiency. distributing renewable electricity, entities whose operations involve storage facilities including large scale energy storage facilities and batteries, as well as, manufacturing facilities dedicated of new residential buildings The National Construction ( wholly to onshore and offshore development of renewable technology.3.
+Solar, wind, hydro powered equipment including Energy efficient residential Mortgage loans related to new construction/ Mortgage loans to finance the of new residential buildings of The National Construction Co panel installations.4.
+Batteries used to store energy for commercial use and charging equipment. panel installations.
+Batteries used to store energy for commercial use buildings 1 major renovation of residential buildings that are constructions and major reno a minimum thermal efficiency An exposure that is at the head company level can still be included if the purpose of the CBA product is to be used for the needs of certain assets/projects/subsidiaries considered energy efficient under accepted standards.
+Construction loans have prog work progresses, with drawdo period being included. of the counterparty that fit the above criteria.
+Pollution and waste Lending related to municipal 1.
+The development, operati recycling facilities for met Low carbon transport Lending related to low carbon Low carbon/clean transport defined as the following public/private vehicles: Hybrid fuel-efficient Total lending exposure. management and commercial activities that Recycling or composting t landfill. transport and supporting Electric and hydrogen passenger and freight vehicles. vehicles. contribute to soil remediation, waste 3.
+Organic waste treatment infrastructure.
+Electric off-road machinery and engines. prevention and collection (excluding Organic waste to energy p Landfill gas collection power Trains: non-diesel rolling stock and vehicles for electrified trams, trolley buses and cable cars. hazardous waste), waste reduction and for closed landfills with 75 Buses: electric or hydrogen buses. waste recycling. capture entciency.
+2. Supporting infrastructure, such as: Sustainability- Loans with Sustainability-Linked Loans a Large scale supporting infrastructure including charging and alternative fuel infrastructure and batteries. predetermined targets to facilitate incentivise the borrower's ach predetermined sustainability The use of proceeds in most i Dedicated infrastructure for electrified transport. general corporate purposes.
+Public walking and cycling infrastructure. outcomes.
 Bus rapid transit system.
 All infrastructure for electrified freight rail.
-Hybrid fuel-efficient vehicles.
-Total lending exposure.